 The project is located in an "Office/Research and Development/Industrial" section of the Lawrence Station Area Plan.
 Additional development of this nature is allowable through a combination of incentives and community benefits.
-This project includes the following community benefits: sales tax revenue guarantee to the City, extension of recycled water from Wolfe Road to the project, high level climate action features, designation of City as point of sale for construction related sales tax and VTA Bus Stop and shelter (if desired by VTA).
+This project includes the following community benefits: payment of a parking garage fee, sales tax revenue guarantee to the City, extension of recycled water from Wolfe Road to the project, high level climate action features, designation of City as point of sale for construction related sales tax and VTA Bus Stop and shelter (if desired by VTA).

 The proposed office, research and development, and manufacturing uses are consistent with desired uses for the area.
 The project complies with the design guidelines and development standards for the Lawrence Station Area.
+The location of parking on an adjacent property within the City of Santa Clara must be approved by the City of Santa Clara as an allowed land use for Santa Clara.

 3. In conformity with public convenience and good land use practice; The proposed use is consistent with the Lawrence Station Area Plan MS/LSAP district.
-The project improves the pedestrian and bicycle connections to the Caltrain station through a dedicated walkway that connects to another segment of walkway, upgraded streetscape features consistent with the Lawrence Station Sense of Place Plan.
+The project improves the pedestrian and bicycle connections to the

+Caltrain station through a dedicated walkway that connects to another segment of walkway, upgraded streetscape features consistent with the Lawrence Station Sense of Place Plan.
 The project further implements the following LSAP policies by providing high quality facilities for office, research and development and manufacturing.